 Should your business invest in solar?

 Despite its many advantages, solar energy isn't right for every business.
-It costs a lot to set up, and finding a reliable installation can be challenging.
+Going green will reduce operating expenses and serve as a great PR and marketing tool.
+An environmentally responsible image is suitable for any company, as it can generate a positive response from consumers.
+But on the other hand, it costs a lot to set up, and finding a reliable installation can be challenging.
 If your electric cost is low, making a move might not be worthwhile.

 So if you have made up your mind and are looking at financial options so you can invest in solar energy, One Park Financial is here to help!
 If you have been in business for three months or more and generate at least $7,500 in monthly revenue, get started today!